otherchen/redux-boiler/README.md

 3. [/views](./views) is where you write your ejs (where you can include cdn scripts)
 4. [/assets](./assets) is where you write your sass and where you place your images
 5. [/public](./public) is where the ejs looks for your static files (you shouldn't need to touch this)

+##### Important Root Level Files
+1. [Dockerfile](./Dockerfile) is used to define how to build your web application's Docker image
+2. [docker-compose.yml](./docker-compose.yml) is the base compose file used to instantiate & orchestrate the app's containers
+3. [gulpfile.babel.js](./gulpfile.babel.js) is used to create gulp tasks, specifically for building and running the entire app's code
+4. [webpack.config.babel.js](./webpack.config.babel.js) is used by webpack (in the gulpfile) to configure the bundling of client-side code
+5. [.travis.yml](./.travis.yml) is used by [travis-ci](https://travis-ci.org/) to automate your continuous integration (can be removed)
+6. [.editorconfig](./.editorconfig) adheres your code editor to certain settings if the editorconfig plugin is installed (can be removed)

 ### What's Included